piotrsoczewka/Essential_Genes/README.md

 ### Regression model

-I try to build a regression model for predicting a gene length base on its bases contents and chromosome at which is localised.
+I try to build a regression model for predicting a gene length base on its bases contents and chromosome at which is localized.
 Here is a roadmap for building my model:

 - polynomial regression model - it's good to check what degree of a polynomial will yield the best results, linear model may not be optimal.